IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 So that means there's a 5.76% chance that an average of 36 samples from this data set will be greater than 60 degrees.
 A short test in R with the weather station data set shows that this estimation holds up.

-This will take 1,000,000 million sample means with a sample size of 36, then return of a count of the number of samples greater than 60.
+This will take 1,000,000 sample means with a sample size of 36, then return a count of the number of samples greater than 60.

 ```
 > sampleMeans60 <- Station172765_TMax[,replicate(1000000, mean(sample(MaxTemp,36, replace = TRUE),na.rm=TRUE))]